MarketSquare/robotframework-seleniumlibrary-translation/README.md

 # SeleniumLibrary localisation project
-This project contains a localizations for the Robot Framework SeleniumLibrary.
+This project contains all localizations for the Robot Framework SeleniumLibrary.
 Currently project contains only one translation, [Finnish](https://github.com/MarketSquare/robotframework-seleniumlibrary-translation/blob/main/robotframework_seleniumlibrary_translation/translation_fi.json)
 , but new languages can be added by creating translation_xx.json file and adding the definition to [init.py](https://github.com/MarketSquare/robotframework-seleniumlibrary-translation/blob/main/robotframework_seleniumlibrary_translation/__init__.py)